Vulcanostrol/ringgzprotocol/README.md

     -Primary
     -Secondary

   Move types and primary/secondary color string representations are found in the code.
 Colors are assigned on the client.
 The server always checks whether the move the player is making is valid.
 If it is not, the server resends the initial packet to the same client.
 Otherwise, the server send the following packet to all clients.
+Notice that not only x and y can be out of bounds, but also move_type and color can differ from the code.

 ### MOVE;[x];[y];[move_type];[color]

 All information in this packet is the same as in the previous packet.
+This will always be a valid move since the server only sends this packet if the move is valid.

 ## Game Ended